 We are on the cusp of ‘machine age’, where new technologies will alter almost every facet of our lives.
 These are the people making it happen.
-London Innovators is an elite community of 1,000 founders & investors; a connecting force for radical entrepreneurs.
+London Innovators is an elite community of 600+ founders & investors; a connecting force for radical entrepreneurs.
 We’re religious about innovation, and highly selective about membership.
-Members come from all kinds of backgrounds; from teenage prodigies, to high-flying ex-corporates, to scientists, medics, and engineers, to serial entrepreneurs with IPOs on their CV.
+Members come from all kinds of backgrounds; from teenage prodigies, to high-flying ex-corporates, to scientists, medics, and engineers, to serial IPO entrepreneurs.

 London Innovators began in 2013 as a network of entrepreneurs doing extraordinary things; many with exponential growth potential.
 Members are all pursuing highly ambitious, highly innovative ventures; from quantum security, to IOT, to material science, medical technologies, challenger banks, robotics, social enterprise, clean tech, gaming, to virtual reality, and artificial intelligence.
 It remains both sector and stage agnostic.
 The key principle is to help one another to succeed.

 Business Club 2.0

 We seek to dramatically advance members’ interests through high value connections.
 Members are able to meet extraordinary people, of a similar mindset, who can help in all kinds of ways.
 London’s 17th Century coffee houses gave birth to breakthrough innovations including The London Stock Exchange, Lloyd’s of London, and the great auction houses of Sotheby’s and Christie’s.
 London Innovators is much the same thing; a forum for digital-era businesses with global potential.
 We create opportunities for highly innovative people to cross-pollinate with one another, as a peer group for pioneers.